Endpoint Services, Munki, MunkiAdmin

-MunkiAdmin is a graphical user interface for managing Munki repositories.
-This application provides IT Pros with a way to edit pkginfo, catalogs and manifests files easily.
+MunkiAdmin is a graphical user interface for managing Munki repositories and viewing/modifying available software.
+This application provides IT Pros with a way to browse and edit pkginfo and manifest files easily.

 - Computers running macOS 10.8 or higher and utilizing the Munki Mac Endpoint Management system